Chail Military School

 Rashtriya Military School, Chail (also called Chail Military School; formerly King George Royal Indian Military College) is a residential school in Himachal Pradesh, India.
-The school's origins lie with the establishment of King George's Royal Indian Military School in Jullunder (later Jalandhar), Punjab, soon after World War I, with a donation of ₹250,000 from King George V’s patriotic fund.
+The school's origins lie with the establishment of King George's Royal Indian Military School in Jullunder (later Jalandhar), Punjab, soon after World War I, with a donation of ₹250,000 from King George V's patriotic fund.
 The foundation stone of this school was laid in the Jullunder Cantonment by King George V in February 1922, and the school started functioning in 1925.
 The school was moved to its present location in Chail, Himachal Pradesh, in 1960.
 Cadets are known as Georgians after the school's founding father.

 It is one of only five RMS (Rashtriya Military Schools, formerly called Royal Indian Military Schools) and the oldest of its kind in Asia; the other four being Ajmer Military School founded in 1930, Belgaum Military School in 1945, Bangalore Military School in 1946 and Dholpur Military School in 1962.
 RIMC (established in 1922), Military Schools and various Sainik Schools contribute 25% to 30% to various training academies of the armed forces.
 1 RIMC and 5 RMS were established by the government after World War I to Indianise the British Colonial Military in India by providing western style education with the aim to prepare the potential pool of future military officers.

 The school is located amidst pine and deodar forests in the heart of the 110 km^{2} Chail Sanctuary at an altitude of 2,144 meters.
 A cricket ground, said to be the world's highest is located in Chail and is used as a training and playground for cadets.

+Centenary celebrations

+In 2025, Rashtriya Military School, Chail marked its centenary year, completing 100 years since its establishment in 1925.
+The celebrations highlighted the institution's legacy in military-oriented education and leadership development.

+As part of the commemorative events, a Centenary Gate was inaugurated and a special commemorative cover along with the first edition of The Centennial Chronicle was released.
+The Chief of the Army Staff General Upendra Dwivedi attended the principal ceremony as chief guest.

+The school also unveiled the Bravehearts Memorial to honour alumni who laid down their lives in service to the nation.

+Alumni organised a 242-kilometre ultra marathon from Jalandhar to Chail to commemorate the centenary year and celebrate the institution's historic journey.